“Wow… this is a new Panama City. I do not recognize this Panama City…

 Today you can shop for evening wear (should you have the need) in a designer shop then rest up from your retail binge at a rooftop bar sipping prosecco al fresco while watching ships queuing for their turns to transit the Panama Canal.

-“All of this is new to me,” my friend Joe continued when I took him to my favorite rooftop bar on Avenida Balboa the weekend he visited.
+“All of this is new to me,” my friend Joe continued when I took him to my favorite rooftop bar on Avenida Balboa the warm weekend in January when he visited.
 “All of this activity in this part of the city… this is so unexpected and so impressive…”

-I was interviewed recently by a reporter from Consumer Reports working on an article on what it’s really like to retire to Panama today.
+I was interviewed a while back by a reporter from Consumer Reports working on an article on what it’s really like to retire to Panama today.

 This country has been heralded (by us and others) as a world’s top retirement haven for many years.
 Is that still the case, the reporter wondered…